Have you ever watched helplessly as your dog swallowed something disgusting or dangerous?

 But mostly, I was worried my dog had eaten something unsafe.

 I realized I needed to work on a more-solid “leave it” command with Ace so he’d listen to me when it mattered. (“Drop” is another good one.)

 Sure, he’d obey “leave it” in the living room, but not necessarily in “real world” scenarios such as if he was off leash and about to eat or roll on a dead fish.

 With this post, I thought I’d briefly go over how to teach a dog to “leave it.”
 Then I’ll cover some ideas on how to get to a higher level of training.

-How to teach your dog the command ‘leave it’
+How to teach your dog to leave it

 (I use “leave it” to mean “do not touch that object.”
 I don’t use “leave it” to mean “leave that other dog alone,” as some people do.
 How about you?)

-There is more than one way to teach a dog “leave it,” but here’s what I did with Ace:
+There is more than one way to teach a dog leave it

 - With highly valued treats on hand (like real chicken), place a lower-valued but tempting item on the ground (like a dog biscuit) and say “leave it.”